eguidotti/torchabc/README.md

 #### Hyperparameters

-You will typically use several parameters to control the behaviour of `ClassName`, such as the learning rate or batch size.
-These parameters should be passed during initialization
+You will typically use several parameters to control the behavior of `ClassName`, such as the learning rate or batch size.
+These parameters should be passed during the initialization

 ```py
 model = ClassName(lr=0.001, batch_size=64)